Just like humans, dogs need regular baths. To help you make bath time an enjoyable activity for you and your pup, this article will explain:

 Once you’ve determined where you’re going to bathe your dog, it’s time to get started with the bath.
 Follow these steps when bathing your dog:

 - Brush your dog.
-This will help detangle their hair and remove any mats before the bath begins.
+This will help detangle their hair and remove any matted hair before the bath begins.

 - Set-up a lick mat.
 If you’re bathing your dog inside, secure a lick mat to the side of the tub or shower and cover it with peanut butter or cream cheese.
 This will help your dog enjoy their bath and associate baths with good things, like peanut butter!